o1-labs/o1js/README-nix.md

 #### Fix

 Create a new environment for Nix and start from scratch.
+In particular, run the garbage collector which will remove old dependencies.